California promised to close its last nuclear plant. Now Newsom is reconsidering

 Delaying the closure of Diablo Canyon would mark a shift for nuclear politics as the climate crisis worsens.

-With the threat of power shortages looming and the climate crisis worsening, Gov. Gavin Newsom could attempt to delay the long-planned closure of California’s largest electricity source: the Diablo Canyon nuclear plant.
+With the threat of power shortages looming and the climate crisis worsening, Gov. Gavin Newsom may attempt to delay the long-planned closure of California’s largest electricity source: the Diablo Canyon nuclear plant.

 “The requirement is by May 19 to submit an application, or you miss the opportunity to draw down any federal funds if you want to extend the life of that plant,” Newsom said.
 “We would be remiss not to put that on the table as an option.”